 Like Netflix, Amazon plans to further increase its investments in the following years and invest more in international and German productions.
 With various content such as the comedy format "LOL: Last One Laughing" and the series production "Wir Kinder vom Bahnhof Zoo", Amazon already presented two new German productions at the beginning of 2021.
-Now more are in the pipeline, with Amazon's goal being to "create great originals for [...] customers in Germany that will also inspire a global audience".93
+Now more are in the pipeline, with Amazon's goal being to "create great originals for [...] customers in Germany that will also inspire a global audience".
+93

-Amazon and Amazon Prime have long been headquartered in Munich with additional research and development centres in Aachen, Berlin, Dresden and Tübingen.94 In 2020, Amazon employed a total of around 1.3 million full- and parttime employees worldwide as well as seasonal workers.
+Amazon and Amazon Prime have long been headquartered in Munich with additional research and development centres in Aachen, Berlin, Dresden and Tübingen.
+In 2020, Amazon employed a total of around 1.3 million full- and part-time employees worldwide as well as seasonal workers.
 In Germany, the total number of employees in 2020 was 23,000.
 According to Amazon, this number should be increased to 28,000 in 2021 through 5,000 new hires in areas such as the shipping centres, marketing and research and development.
-Amazon does not disclose how many employees will be recruited for the respective areas.95 In 2021, the total number of employees.96 It is estimated that 4,000 to 11,000 people
+Amazon does not disclose how many employees will be recruited for the respective areas.
+In 2021, the total number of employees in Germany included more than 19,000 permanent logistics employees.